Classical Music vs. Modern Pop Music: A Historical Perspective

 Use all body paragraphs with the following:

-Note: The number of body paragraphs depends on the volume of work, essay structure, college essay length, and assignment requirements.
-For example, for writing a 1000-word history essay (4 double spaced pages or 2 single spaced pages), there should be 3-5 body paragraphs, meaning 100-200 words per one body paragraph.
-In turn, first and last paragraphs of a history essay must be only 5-10% of the whole word count.
+Note: A specific number of body paragraphs depends on a volume of work, essay structure, college essay length, and assignment requirements.
+For example, to write a history essay quickly, people focus on outlining a clear thesis, organizing their main points with supporting evidence, and typing words and sentences efficiently by sticking to their structure, avoiding distractions, and reviewing only for major errors (Collins & Stearns, 2020).
+In principle, for writing a 1,000-word history essay (4 double spaced pages or 2 single spaced pages), there should be 3-5 body paragraphs, meaning 100-200 words per 1 body paragraph.
+In turn, first and last paragraphs (introduction and conclusion) of a history essay must be only 5-10% of a whole word count.

 III.
 Conclusion